About early learning services

 - Do I have to pay?

-Parents value ECE because it:
+Parents value early learning services because they:

 There are a range of options available in New Zealand offering different services, facilities, hours, and prices.
 Each has its own way of working with children and their parents.
 Some offer all day education and care, some only part day.
 Some are led by certificated teachers, and some are led by parents, whānau or caregivers.

-ECE services available in New Zealand include:
+Early learning services available in New Zealand include:

 - kōhanga reo